 Appendix A: The Project Manager Dialog Box

 - Topic 6A: Export a Movie File

-- Topic 6B: Export a Video File to a DVD
+- Topic 6B: Export a Video for the Web

-- Topic 6C: Export a Video for the Web
+- Topic 6C: Export a Video to a Mobile Device

 Supplemental Lesson Producing Output